shristituladhar/SQL-DataWarehouseProject/docs/naming_conventions.md

 ## Stored Procedures

-If used, stored procedures for ETL follow this: load_<layer>
+If used, stored procedures for ETL follow the naming convention, like the following examples:
-Examples:
 - `load_bronze`
 - `load_silver`
 - `load_gold`